crafthpc/floatsmith/README.md

 The driver will ask you various questions about your program and generate several other helper scripts that manage running the various parts of the pipeline.
-By default these scripts and all intermediate/final results are placed in a folder called `.craft` in the current folder, but this can be changed if desired by providing a different path when the script asks for it.
+By default these scripts and all intermediate/final results are placed in a folder called `.floatsmith` in the current folder, but this can be changed if desired by providing a different path when the script asks for it.

 After running TypeForge (and optionally ADAPT), the CRAFT search will commence, printing various status information while it is running.
-When it is finished, you will find your final recommended configuration in the `.craft/final` subfolder.
-You may examine `.craft/search/craft_final.json` for a list of converted variables.
+When it is finished, you will find your final recommended configuration in the `.floatsmith/final` subfolder.
+You may examine `.floatsmith/search/craft_final.json` for a list of converted variables.

+If you would prefer a more non-interactive experience, you can invoke FloatSmith in batch mode using the `-B` option.
+This will accept all default options unless otherwise specified on the command line.
+Run with `-h` for a complete list of options available to customize the run without using the interactive prompts.

 ## Getting Involved